Skip navigation

 Automatic Refunds

 A taxpayer does not have to apply for an automatic refund.
-The collector must automatically grant the refund and pay it, often along with interest.
+The collector must automatically grant and pay the refund, often along with interest.
 Automatic refunds include appraisal roll corrections, tax roll corrections, approved late homestead exemptions, voter-approval election reductions, court-ordered appraisal roll changes and duplicate payments.

 Appraisal Roll Corrections (Tax Code Section 25.25)

-Tax Code Section 25.25 and Chapters 41, 41A and 42 allow changes to the appraisal roll for the following reasons:
+Tax Code Section 25.25 and Chapters 41, 41A and 42 allow appraisal roll changes for the following reasons:

 • court judgments reducing taxable value;